antoinedurr/ScratchXML/README.md

 ```

 ### Limitations
+- As of 2025/11/26 only Timeline exports are handled.
+These can be with or without selected shots.
 - Scratch XML doesn't contain the _entire_ project.
 For example, only base grades are included, layers are not
 - when reading XML back in, Scratch won't rearrange shots -- it's really only designed to modify shots in place
 - the solution to the above is to manually import the XML that the custom command wrote out.